What is Integrative Arts?

 Integrative Arts students identify a unique course of study for their degree program that may focus on a particular topic, creative path, or a unique career goal in the arts.
 In consultation with an adviser, students devise an individualized academic plan that will best help them to explore and to investigate their chosen theme and to do so by combining study in two or more arts areas with explorations in other subject areas such as science, engineering, business, or communications.

-The Integrative Arts Program also provides opportunities for students to engage in career-related internships, self-directed research projects, as well as independent study courses.
-Such opportunities for hands-on work and research experience add extra levels of enrichment to a student’s academic program and assist the student in further defining their creative and career goals.
+The Integrative Arts Program encourages students to engage in career-related internships, self-directed research projects, as well as independent study courses.
+Such opportunities for hands-on work and research experience add extra levels of enrichment to a student’s academic program and assist the student in further defining his or her creative and career goals.